Panthaya Kozhi

-Panthaya Kozhi is a Malayalam movie produced by Lal under the banner of Lal Creations.
+Panthaya Kozhi is a 2007 Indian Malayalam drama film produced by Lal under the banner of Lal Creations.
 It is directed by M. A. Venu, who last did the critically acclaimed Chakoram in 1994.
 The film stars Narain, Pooja (in her debut of Malayalam film), Geetha and Rami Reddy.
 J.Pallassery wrote the screenplay for M.A Venu's story.
 The film was a success at the box office.
 The film was dubbed into Tamil under the same title.

 Plot

 Nandagopal alias Nandu lives with his mother Madhavi and mute sister Maya at the mercy of his uncle.
 They learn that their late father Raghavan bought a bungalow in Kalikuthupalayam, Tamil Nadu.
 Nandagopal goes there to sell the property in order to overcome their financial difficulties.
 But it was not easy to sell the bungalow as Nachiappa Gounder, a cruel landlord refused the deal.
 Meanwhile, Nandu falls in love with Chembakam.
 Nandu's friends decide to bring his mother and sister to stay in the house.
 When Madhavi comes and sees the house, she gets shocked.
 For there is a story from the past that she remembers and that Nandagopal doesn't know.
 Finally, Nandu realises that Nachiappa's cruelty towards his family was only a part of enmity with roots in the past and he killed Raghavan in front of Madhavi.
 The rest of the movie is about how Nandagopal confronts Nachiappa and avenges Raghavan's death.